ryanfb/etc/_posts/2016-08-31-thinking_about_archival_and_migration_for_github.md

 * [github-records-archiver](https://github.com/benbalter/github-records-archiver)
 * [BackHub](https://backhub.co/)

 You can also use [Zenodo's GitHub integration](https://guides.github.com/activities/citable-code/) to generate DOI's for archived release snapshots from GitHub repositories.
+Similarly, the [Open Science Framework](https://osf.io/) offers GitHub integration and file archiving.

 The question then is: are these enough, or do we need to step up to ensure we're *actively* archiving the things we want to keep, before it's too late?